liferay/liferay-docs/developer/appdev/articles/03-service-builder/04-business-logic-with-service-builder/04-invoking-services-from-spring-service-builder-code.markdown

 This annotation retrieves a reference to the OSGi service and provides some nice benefits.
 None of the Spring context is created until the `SMSService` service is available.
 Likewise, if the `SMSService` suddenly disappears, the whole Spring Application Context is destroyed.
-This makes Liferay Spring apps much more robust and versatile.
+This makes Liferay Spring apps robust and versatile.

 Fortunately, Service Builder generates this kind of code for every entity your `service.xml` file references.
 For example, the